 - Under the authority of a municipality’s Code Compliance, some issues can be resolved with enforcement of local ordinances.
 If your HOA board or property manager fails to address safety issues in your community (such as fire hazards and unsafe building conditions) OR chooses not to enforce HOA rules regarding dangerous structures, nuisance vehicles, and high grass/weeds, report violations to your city’s code enforcement department.

 - Talk to your neighbors and continue the conversations with the Nextdoor app or Facebook groups.
 Chances are, you are NOT THE FIRST or only homeowner to experience HOA abuse of power by your Board members.
 Ask lots of questions and MAKE STATEMENTS BASED ON FACTS, not hearsay or assumptions, to avoid threats of fines and lawsuits for defamation, libel, or slander.

 - Be aware of tips to prevent HOA election fraud and make proposals to your association board and homeowners to ensure election integrity.

-- Petition the board to terminate an unethical or incompetent HOA property manager.
+- terminate an unethical or incompetent HOA property manager

 - Be patient and civil.
 Give your HOA Board and property management company a chance to right their wrongs.
-If you have exhausted all efforts to resolve any HOA dispute, “a homeowner has the right to sue the HOA for breach of its fiduciary duties.“
+If you have exhausted all means to resolve your HOA dispute, “a homeowner has the right to sue the HOA for breach of its fiduciary duties.”

 - To get clarity on your HOA rights & AVOID missteps, ALWAYS seek legal counsel & ALWAYS GET MORE THAN 1 OPINION!!!
 For extremely affordable legal advice, consult with a LegalShield attorney.